Meatfucker/avernus/README.md

 It is fairly basic with only a few endpoints at moment which can be documented by accessing the server at http://127.0.0.1:6969/docs if using the default port.

 # Install:
-Create a python environment using either python venv or conda.

-Enter the environment

-Install the requirements file using pip.

-Start via `start_avernus.sh` after entering the venv or conda environment.
-I recommend against installing python packages for this program outside of an environment.
+Run the install script for either windows or linux depending on your operating system.

+Start via `start_avernus.sh` or `start_avernus.bat` dependiing on your operating system.
 The startup script also contains the url and port of the avernus server, if you want to change the port or bind to a specific device.

 # TODO: